Hannah Crafts: Life

 About 1857 Bond took on disguise with men's clothes, perhaps helped by someone in the Wheeler family, and escaped from the plantation, traveling as a white boy.
 She reached freedom in the North, living for a time in upstate New York with a couple named Crafts.
 She apparently took their surname as her pseudonym.
 Later she settled in New Jersey.
 There she married and became a school teacher.

 Bond wrote a novel, The Bondwoman's Narrative by Hannah Crafts, Fugitive Slave from North Carolina.
 It is a fictional slave narrative, recounting the experiences of a young mixed-race woman slave who escapes to the North and gains freedom.
 Her manuscript was found years later in a New Jersey attic and held privately for some time.
-In 2001 it was purchased at auction by Henry Louis Gates, Jr., a professor of African-American literature and culture at Harvard University.
+In 2001 it was purchased at auction by Henry Louis Gates Jr., a professor of African-American literature and culture at Harvard University.
 He had the manuscript authenticated, and arranged publication in 2002.

 Most literary scholars believed that the name Hannah Crafts was a pseudonym, and they have considered the work to be a fictionalized autobiography.
 From her writing, Crafts appears to be self-taught.
 References in the work suggest that she may have been born in the 1830s.

 The paper of the manuscript is a distinct one, identified by historians as from the library of North Carolina planter and slaveholder John H. Wheeler.
 This was part of the evidence found by Hecimovich that confirmed "Hannah Crafts" had lived at the Wheeler plantation.
 Bond apparently was able to read and to use the library, as her novel shows influences from other literature; she reflects elements of Jane Eyre by Charlotte Brontë and Rob Roy by Sir Walter Scott.
 Hecimovich used "wills, diaries, handwritten almanacs and public records" and interviews to discover and document the life of Hannah Bond, and confirm her identity.
 Scholars familiar with the novel and the period, such as Gates, Hollis Robbins, and William L. Andrews, believe that he has demonstrated an accounting of her identity.

 Hecimovich learned that girls from a nearby school often boarded at the plantation; part of their curriculum required memorizing Charles Dickens' Bleak House, which influences Bond also expressed in her novel.
 She may have heard the girls reading aloud, or read the book herself.
 It was serialized in Frederick Douglass's newspaper, which had wide circulation among fugitive slaves.

-Other scholars, including Joe Nickells, who authenticated the manuscript, had previously tied Crafts to John H. Wheeler.
+Other scholars, including investigator Joe Nickell, who authenticated the manuscript, had previously tied Crafts to John H. Wheeler.
 She had accurately described him as the US Minister to Nicaragua and his duties, as shown by his own diary.
 Believing that the novel was autobiographical, scholars speculated from its plot that Crafts had married a Methodist minister and lived in New Jersey.
 Her married name may have been Hannah Vincent, the wife of Thomas Vincent, as they were both listed in the census records of New Jersey in 1870 and 1880.